As a student with disabilities, you face unique considerations as you plan for college. These steps will help you through the process:

 Step 6: Select a college and request services

-- IMPORTANT!
+IMPORTANT!
 You must request services from the disability services office each term or semester.
-You will not receive services unless you make the request.

 Step 7: Become familiar with the campus environment